Welcome to the Open Research Unit

 Open Research

-• Replicability, Generalizability, and the ManyClasses Approach to Open Science: Join a discussion with Dr. Ben Motz, Assistant Professor at Indiana University’s Department of Psychological and Brain Sciences, who will explore the topic of reproducibility for applied research in education.
+• Replicability, Generalizability, and the ManyClasses Approach to Open Science: Join a session with Dr. Ben Motz, Assistant Professor at Indiana University’s Department of Psychological and Brain Sciences, who will explore the topic of reproducibility for applied research in education.
 Dr. Motz will share his work on ManyClasses, a research model designed to assess the generalizability of classroom experiments across educational contexts.

 We look forward to continuing to explore open scholarship with you.
 See you online!